jlomeli71/MdNotes/README.md

 ## Including code
 Adding code is very common if you are related to software programming or devops.

-For one line code we use a single quote at the beggining and end of the code:
+For one line code we use a single back quote (backtick) at the beggining and end of the code:
 `single line of code`

-For block of code we triple quotes at the beggining and end of the code:
+For block of code we triple back quotes at the begining and end of the code:
 ```
 import math
 def func():
    for if
 ```
-We can specify the code type to include some code formating, for example in this case we specify python after the first three quotes:
+We can specify the code type to include some code formating, for example in this case we specify python after the first three back quotes:
 ``` python
 import math
 def func():